alexthehaszard/COSC349_A2/README.md

 ## How to Operate
 Head to [this](https://www.docker.com/products/docker-desktop/) website to download Docker Desktop if your system does not have it already

-With docker/docker-compose installed and running, use the command:
+With docker/docker-compose installed and running, use the command from the root of the cloned repository:

     docker-compose -f docker-compose.yml up